2025

 Female pelvis.
 Caldwell and Moloy nomenclature.
 Pelvic floor.
 Internal/external soft channel.

-Concepts Labor and Birth Stages (LBS) and Puerperal Period (PP)
+Concepts Labor (TP) and Puerperal Period (PP)

-Factors and mechanisms of LBS
+Factors and mechanisms of TP.
+Contraction, dilation, erasure

 Foetal Static.
+Presentation, Situation, Attitude, Variety

 Cardinal movements